respeaker/get_started_with_respeaker/docs/ReSpeaker/QuickStart.md

 ## ReSpeaker Drive Unit

-ReSpeaker Drive Unit's image is special, Please use upgrade following image.
+To drive the ReSpeaker Drive Unit, the system image has been slightly modified.
+Please update the ReSpeaker Core with the image in the following OneDrive link.

 <a href="https://1drv.ms/f/s!AqG2uRmVUhlShUyg92Q-oNAxNjPR"><img src="https://github.com/respeaker/get_started_with_respeaker/blob/master/img/onedrive.png?raw=true" height="25"></img></a>

-You also can install package from package.tar.bz2.
+To reduce the image size, some packages has been removed.
+Please see the change log file in the OneDrive link.
+There's also a tarball file named `package.tar.bz2` which contains the removed packages.
+We can download it and install the packages manually.

 ## Factory Reset
 Open the serial console or a ssh session and run `firstboot`.
 [More detail](https://github.com/respeaker/get_started_with_respeaker/wiki/factory-reset).